samuel1/audio_mode/README.md

-### Extra help
+### Setting up for low latency
 Check your configuration with [realtimeconfigquickscan](https://github.com/raboof/realtimeconfigquickscan), and follow through what it says

+Though audio_mode already does the (CPU Governors; swappiness; and 'audio' group) checks, so you can ignore those if you like

+[david.henningsson](http://voices.canonical.com/david.henningsson/2012/07/13/top-five-wrong-ways-to-fix-your-audio/) suggests not adding users to the audio group in multi-user systems.
+So audio_mode adds it temporarily for commands/programs run through audio_mode.
+But not for commands/programs started separately or by ladish

+If pulseaudio is installed, audio_mode will suspend it

+And will temporarily stops several services, including bluetooth, cups printing, cron scheduled tasks, wifi, etc.  If you need them, then comment them out.
+The network service though is left running as several audio apps need it.
+You can switch it off from the config section with `NETWORK=false`

-If you'd like/need to edit audio_mode.sh, then see http://wiki.linuxaudio.org/wiki/system_configuration for excellent information.
-Though I hope this script gets you a long way to one-click x-run freeness
+If you'd like to get into the details of low latency, then see [linuxaudio.org](http://wiki.linuxaudio.org/wiki/system_configuration) for excellent information

+If however there's a problem running audio_mode, particularly on an ubuntu system, then please let me know

 ## Installation
-Create a `~/bin` folder if you dont have one, then:
+Create a `~/bin` folder if you don't have one, then:
 ```
 cd ~/bin
 git clone https://github.com/samuel1/audio_mode.git